renovatebot/renovate/docs/usage/configuration-options.md

 If you are using the hosted Mend Renovate then this option will be configured to `"enabled"` automatically if you "Selected" repositories individually but `"disabled"` if you installed for "All" repositories.
 If you have installed Renovate into "All" repositories but have a fork you want to use, then add `"forkProcessing": "enabled"` to the repository's `renovate.json` file.

-## gerritAutoApprove

-If set to `true`, Renovate automatically approves its own changes.
-This means Renovate assigns the Code-Review label = +2.

-You can also configure this using `packageRules` if you want to use it selectively (e.g. per-package).

 ## gerritLabelMapping

 The name of the Gerrit labels to use for the `StabilityDays` and `Merge-Confidence` status.